 I have also received an employment opportunity at a leading design strategy consultancy (Frog Design) and I am so excited about this new venture!

-Applications for cohort 2 are open and are being processed on a rolling basis.
+Applications are open and are being processed on a rolling basis.
 24 seats only.
 Apply now!Learn More

 We publish guides & interviews, organize events, courses, and programs to help you explore and learn design.